 Eat woodfire pizza

 There are a handful of European-style restaurants here, serving woodfire pizzas and pasta dishes.
-We dined at Forest Restaurant, which is a little on the pricey side for us budget travellers, but the ‘proper’ pizzas were a welcomed change and it was one of the few places that was warm.
+We dined at Forest Restaurant, which is a little on the pricey side for us budget travellers, but the ‘proper’ pizzas were a welcome change and it was one of the few places that was warm.

 Walk around the gardens